Sale Icon

 2011-08-12 sparksdirect Safety » Electrical Safety

-ESC reports: health and beauty products put to the test; most are unsafe to use!Have you ever wondered, how safe are the health and beauty products so largely available in the stores or online?
+ESC reports: health and beauty products put to the test; most are unsafe to use!Have you ever wondered, how safe are health and beauty products so largely available in the stores or online?

-Well, it turns out that many of the most popular ones are NOT THAT SAFE - the Electrical Safety First put to test some of the most used / popular health and beauty electrical devices, and the conclusions are not that positive.
+Well, it turns out that many of the most popular ones are NOT THAT SAFE - the Electrical Safety First put to the test some of the most used / popular health and beauty electrical devices, and the conclusions are not that positive.

 Read below some of their findings [article taken with permission from the SwitchedON issue 21 for summer 2011].